vishalvshekkar/SwiftFSM/README.md

 # Features

-- Enums used for states and triggers.
+- **Type Agnostic** - States and Triggers could be represented by any type.
+Enums, structs (Int, String...) and so on.
+This gives a lot of leeway to represent states and triggers based on your requirement.
+All the FSM cares about is if you are able to distinguish between two state or two trigger objects.
-- Closures bring about cleaner code.
+- **Closures** - Closures are used instead of delegates to bring about cleaner and a more readable code.
-- Callback for state changes.
+- **Alerts** - Callback for state changes.
-- Callback before a state change to optionally prevent a state change.
+- **Allows Exceptions** - Callback before a state change to optionally block a state change.
-- Logging with custom methods possible.
+- **Freedom in Logging** - Logging with custom methods possible.
-- The schema object can be created externally by conforming to a protocol.
+- **Freedom in Schema Object** - The schema object can be created externally by conforming to a protocol.
 This lets you add custom functionality to the schema object.

 # Installation